nabto/ionic-starter-nabto/README.md

 <img border="1" src="images/acl_framed.png">
 </p>

-The product specific customization takes place through `./src/pages/vendor-heating`, use this as the starting point for adapting the app to your specific domain (e.g., to control smart lock or lights).
+Only a single page in this template app is product specific - the `./src/pages/vendor-heating` page.
+The remaining app pages are generally applicable for your custom scenario, i.e. to handle pairing, device maintenance, security settings etc. See the section "Customization" below on how to use the app as starting point your specific domain (e.g., to control smart lock or lights).

 The app uses the [Nabto Cordova Plugin](https://github.com/nabto/cordova-plugin-nabto) and adds a simpler to use TypeScript and Promise based wrapper (`./src/app/nabto.service.ts`).

 To try the app, follow the instructions below.